Fourier Transform Infrared Spectroscopy (FTIR)

 is an effective analytical technique for quickly identifying the “chemical family” of a substance.
 Typically, organic and polymeric compounds (and, to a lesser degree, inorganic compounds) produce a “fingerprint” IR spectrum, which can be compared to EAG’s extensive reference database, and the unknown component’s chemical family or actual identity may be determined.

-FTIR is part of the SMART chart series, and is shown above with Raman that is a complimentary technique
+FTIR is part of the SMART chart series, and is shown above with Raman that is a complementary technique

 FTIR measures the absorbance of infrared light by a sample and generates a spectrum based on the functional groups in the material.
 In addition to typical sample preparation methods (such as micro-extraction, dilution, KBr pellet and mulling techniques), EAG also utilizes various Attenuated Total Reflectance (ATR) accessories, which allows insoluble or multi-layer samples to be examined directly.